Otumian-empire/swift-python/exercise2.md

 ## Summary:

-* Data type refers to the kind of values you make use of in your program
+* Data type refers to the kind of values we make use of in our program
 * The Basic data types we have are the integer (int), float (float) and string (str) but there are also boolean values.
 * A string made up of zero or more charaters enclosed in a single and a double quote. `name = ''` is an empty string.
 * Use int for counting values and float for measuring or continous values.